pointrix-project/pointrix/docs/docs_en/get_started/learning_configuration.md

   - white_bg: Whether to use a white background.

 ### renderer
-- name: DPTR or original Gaussian kernel, found in the registry.
+- name: msplat or original Gaussian kernel, indexed by registry.
 - max_sh_degree: Maximum SH order.

 ### writer